 4.2.1 Flow Impact Test

+[GIP item #7 (Proposal Item “Path 4”)] An Interconnection Request shall have satisfied the flow impact test if it satisfies either one of two sets of alternative requirements identified in this Section.

+First set of requirements under this GIP Section 4.2.1:

-The CAISO, in coordination with the applicable Participating TO(s), will perform the flow impact test for each Interconnection Request requesting to be processed under the Independent Study Process as follows:
+the CAISO, in coordination with the applicable Participating TO(s), will perform the flow impact test for an Interconnection Request requesting to be processed under the Independent Study Process as follows:

 Identify the transmission facility closest, in terms of electrical distance, to the proposed Point of Interconnection of the Generating Facility being tested that will be electrically impacted, either as a result of Network Upgrades identified or reasonably expected to be needed by Generating Facilities currently being studied in a Queue Cluster, or as a result of Network Upgrades identified or reasonably expected to be needed by earlier queued Generating Facilities currently being studied through the Independent Study Process.
 If the current Queue Cluster studies or earlier queued Independent Study Process studies have not yet determined which transmission facilities electrically impacted by the Generating Facility being tested require Network Upgrades, and the CAISO cannot reasonably anticipate whether such transmission facilities will require Network Upgrades from other data, then the CAISO will wait to conduct the independence analysis under this section until sufficient information exists in order to make this determination.